California Naturalist Program

 Many other states have similar naturalist programs, but this is the first statewide

-The California Naturalist Handbook, and other additional short reading assignments in preparation for field trips.
+the textbook, The California Naturalist Handbook, and other additional short reading assignments in preparation for field trips.

 - Textbook: The California Naturalist Handbook